bennyty/eclipsephase/_posts/2016-04-19-Reworked-Combat-Rules.md

 	Flex: The smartmaterials in this weapon are programmed to shift it's form to something more innocuous when activated, such such as a piece of clothing or briefcase.
-Activating this modification requires a Quick action, which can be combined with the action to draw or holster the weapon.
+Activating this modification requires a Quick Action, which can be combined with the action to draw or holster the weapon.
 Security personnel and weapon scanners can only identify the true nature of these weapons if they score a critical success on a perception check.
 [Low]